-Birth certificates are an important and necessary document to have on hand.
+Birth certificates are an important and necessary document to have on hand and should be kept in safe place.
 However, sometimes this vital piece of paper becomes lost, soiled, stolen or destroyed.
-If you--or an immediate family member--are in this predicament, it's imperative that you acquire a replacement copy ASAP.
+If you, or an immediate family member, are in this predicament, it's imperative that you acquire a replacement copy as soon as possible.

 Why the Rush?

-3. When applying for a passport, you'll save yourself a lot of time and unnecessary stress during the application process by providing a copy of your birth certificate.
-(A birth certificate isn't required to get an American passport.
-You can read more about that here.)
+When applying for a passport, you'll save yourself a lot of time and unnecessary stress during the application process by providing a copy of your birth certificate.

 Requesting a Birth Certificate

 The criteria for acquiring a birth certificate varies from state to state.